 \subsection{Generators of $HW^{\Z_2, +}_*$ are Reeb chords}

-At the beginning of the construction in Section \ref{sec: mbss}, we may assume that $\alpha$ is \emph{chord-non-degenerate}, i.e., every Reeb chord is non-degenerate.
-In this case, because of the $\Z_2$-symmetry, the non-degeneracy means that each Morse-Bott component of $\mathcal{L}_{T_p}$ consists of two points.
+At the beginning of the construction in Section~\ref{sec: mbss}, we may assume that $\alpha$ is \emph{chord-non-degenerate}, i.e., every Reeb chord is non-degenerate.
+In this case, because of the $\Z_2$-symmetry, the non-degeneracy means that each Morse--Bott component of $\mathcal{L}_{T_p}$ consists of two points.
 The corresponding Reeb chords form a $\Z_2$-pair.
-The $\Z_2$-equivariant homology of the Morse-Bott submanifold $\mathcal{L}_{T_p}$ is therefore given by
+The $\Z_2$-equivariant homology of the Morse--Bott submanifold $\mathcal{L}_{T_p}$ is therefore given by

 Here $r$ denotes the number of $\Z_2$-pairs in $\mathcal{L}_{T_p}$.
-It follows that the $E^1$-page of the Morse-Bott spectral sequence \eqref{eq: mbss} is expressed by $\Z_2$-pairs of Reeb chords.
+It follows that the $E^1$-page of the Morse--Bott spectral sequence \eqref{eq: mbss} is expressed by $\Z_2$-pairs of Reeb chords.
 We conclude the following. \begin{corollary} Suppose the contact form $\alpha$ on $\p W$ is chord-non-degenerate.
 If $HW^{\Z_2,+}_k(L;W)\ne 0$ for some $k \in \Z$, then there exists a $\Z_2$-pair of Reeb chords, say $\{c,\I(c)\}$, whose Maslov index is given by

 \end{corollary} When $\I$ is an anti-symplectic involution, a $\Z_2$-pair of Reeb chords corresponds to a symmetric periodic Reeb orbit, see Figure \ref{fig:symmintro}.
 Hence, $HW^{\Z_2,+}_*(L;W)\ne 0$ implies the existence of a symmetric periodic Reeb orbit.